webgisgeek/bdit_data-sources/ttc/cis_processing.md

 ## Route 514

 ### Step 1 & 2:
-ST_LineLocatePoint to get the GPS point on the appropriate shapes_geom, then compared distance along line with matched stop to see if GPS record is before or after stop,
+ST_LineLocatePoint to get the GPS point on the appropriate shapes_geom, then compared distance along line with matched stop to see if GPS record is before or after a stop.
+In the line_data temporary table, we filtered for the longest route 514 shape_id in each direction.

 ```sql
 WITH